yungchou/bcdr/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 **Step 1: Review the customer case study (15 minutes)**

+Outcome

-Outcome: Analyze your customer's needs
+Analyze your customer's needs.

 - Customer's background, situation, needs and technical requirements

 - Current customer infrastructure and architecture

 - Potential issues, objectives and blockers

 **Step 2: Design a proof of concept solution (60 minutes)**

+Outcome

-Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

--   Determine your target customer audience
+- Determine your target customer audience.

--   Determine customer's business needs to address your solution
+- Determine customer's business needs to address your solution.

--   Design and diagram your solution
+- Design and diagram your solution.

--   Prepare to present your solution
+- Prepare to present your solution.

 **Step 3: Present the solution (30 minutes)**

+Outcome

-Outcome: Present solution to your customer.
+Present solution to your customer.

 - Present solution

 - Respond to customer objections

 - Receive feedback

 **Wrap-up (15 minutes)**

 - Review preferred solution

 ## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

--   Read the Student guide (including the case study) and Trainer guide
+- Read the Student guide (including the case study) and Trainer guide.

 - Become familiar with all key points and activities.

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions
+- Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

--   Prior to the whiteboard design session, discuss the case study to pick up more ideas
+- Prior to the whiteboard design session, discuss the case study to pick up more ideas.

--   Make notes for later
+- Make notes for later.

 ## During the whiteboard design session: Tips for an effective whiteboard design session